LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 Thread Objects
 ==============

 Thread objects represent a second way to create new threads in Lasso.
-Thread objects are objects that exist in their own thread.
+A :dfn:`thread object` is an object that exists in its own thread.
 This means that any method calls to a thread object run serially in the object's thread.
 Thread objects exist as singletons, which means that only one instance of a particular thread type can exist.
 Thread objects permit data to be globally available, yet forces access to that data to be synchronized.

 Thread objects are created and begin running at the point where they are defined.
-Thread types are defined similarly to how normal types are defined, except that in such a definition, the word "type" is replaced with the word "thread".
+Thread types are defined similarly to how normal types are defined, except that in such a definition, the word ``type`` is replaced with the word ``thread``.

 Simple Counter Thread